 Rooibos (a.k.a. 'red bush' or 'red tea') is high in antioxidants (though not "25 times higher in antioxidants than green tea," as some claim).
-Flavor-wise, a great substitute for black tea or coffee.
-It's also easy to blend with other flavors, including many of the detoxifying spices and herbs in this list.
-Unlike everything before it on this list, rooibos is caffeine free.
+Flavor-wise, it's a great substitute for black tea or coffee.
+It's also easy to blend with other flavors, including many of the detoxifying spices and herbs on this list.
+Unlike everything before it on this list, rooibos is caffeine-free.

 Masala Chai Spices